dennisfrancis/task-tracker/README.md

 - [x] List all tasks that are not done
 - [x] List all tasks that are in progress
 - [x] Ability to install using pip
+- [x] Tasks display inside pretty tables

 ## Planned features
-- Show list of tasks in pretty tables (without any libraries)
-    - [This](https://stackoverflow.com/a/77820161) might be a good starting point.
 - Display the affected task after add/update/mark/delete execution in pretty table form.
 - Unit tests for TaskStore methods.
 - Docstrings for all classes and methods.